HIPAA Breach Notification Rule

 What Qualifies as a Breach Under the Regulation

-The Breach Notification Rule defines a breach as "the unauthorized acquisition, access, use, or disclosure of protected health information that compromises the security or privacy of the information."
-That sounds broad, but there's a critical exception called Safe Harbor that makes the definition narrower in practice.
+A breach is the unauthorized acquisition, access, use, or disclosure of protected health information that compromises its security or privacy — but the Safe Harbor exception narrows this definition significantly in practice.

 A breach only exists if unencrypted or unsecured patient data is exposed.
 If patient data was encrypted and the encryption key was not compromised, Safe Harbor applies.
 Technically it wasn't a breach even though data physically left the organization's control.
 This is why encryption is so powerful in HIPAA compliance.
 A stolen encrypted hard drive isn't a breach.
 An email containing unencrypted patient data that gets sent to the wrong recipient is.

-What qualifies as a breach requires judgment call reasoning that often gets debated.
+What qualifies as a breach requires judgment that gets debated.
 A database compromise affecting thousands of records is obviously a breach.
-A single unencrypted email with patient data sent to the wrong person—is that a breach?
-Most organizations would say yes, it is.
-A data leak to a competitor?
-Yes.
-An employee accessing records for curiosity outside their job responsibilities?
-This depends on whether the access was truly unauthorized (the employee didn't have system permissions) or just inappropriate (the employee had access but shouldn't have used it that way).
-That distinction matters because it affects whether a breach occurred.
+A single unencrypted email with patient data sent to the wrong person — that's a breach.
+A data leak to a competitor — breach.
+An employee accessing records for curiosity outside their job responsibilities — this depends on whether the access was truly unauthorized (the employee didn't have system permissions) or inappropriate (the employee had access but shouldn't have used it that way).
+That distinction matters because it affects whether a reportable breach occurred.
+According to HHS OCR enforcement data, unauthorized employee access accounts for approximately 18% of reported breaches — making it one of the most common breach categories after hacking incidents (which account for 79% of individuals affected according to 2023 HHS data).

 The threshold in the regulation is "compromises the security or privacy of the information."
 An unauthorized access that didn't actually expose data to someone who would misuse it might not compromise security.
 But once data is exposed outside the organization's control, once it's transmitted beyond your perimeter, the presumption is that it's compromised unless Safe Harbor protects you through encryption.